zaidmukaddam/securityMobileApp/README.md

 <img src="https://github.com/zaidmukaddam/securityMobileApp/blob/main/Images/ReadmeImages/1610829457038.jpg?raw=true" width="300" />

-For symmetric encryption we need, in addition to the text, a **key** that both side of the encrypted communication knows.
+For symmetric encryption I need, in addition to the text, a **key** that both side of the encrypted communication knows.

 Any one with the **key** can encrypt and decrypt messages.